Bentonite Clay - Calcium, 1 lb.(GBCP-1)

-This green clay is carefully harvested from naturally occurring volcanic ash in the USA and contains high levels of numerous trace minerals, including calcium, magnesium, sodium and potassium.
-It is most beneficial when used externally as a purifying mask, bath or poultice.
-Like a mask at the spa, Bentonite mixed with water makes an excellent purifying mask to help draw out excess oils and debris, removing blackheads and minimizing pores as it boosts circulation and stimulates blood flow for a beautiful, glowing complexion.
+This Bentonite Calcium clay is carefully harvested from naturally occurring volcanic ash in the USA and contains high levels of numerous trace minerals, including calcium, magnesium, sodium and potassium.
+It is gaining popularity for its ability to help draw toxins out of the body and speed the healing process.

 Calcium Bentonite vs. Sodium Bentonite

 The difference between calcium and sodium bentonite clay is the higher levels of those minerals.
 You can take calcium bentonite clay and add salt and it would be sodium bentonite.
 Calcium is also found at higher elevations and is a cleaner clay.
 Both clays have at least 30% of montmorillonite in it, but montmorillonite is also in other mineral composites.
 Montmorillonite has high levels of negative ions that help with detoxification.
 The higher the levels of montmorillonite, the higher the value.
 Incidentally the more impure the bentonite, the higher the sodium content.

 Calcium Bentonite obviously has more calcium than sodium.
 It is often more alkaline.
 Calcium Bentonite is taken internally and used externally.
 It expands in size, but not as much as Sodium Bentonite.
 Calcium Bentonite Clay is encapsulated and used in all kinds of consumables, salves, detox mixes and more.